 The U.S. decision could become the start of a tit-for-tat series of retaliatory moves.
 If the U.S. hits China with tariffs, China will immediately retaliate with tariffs, said a Chinese official.
 “We hate unilateral actions,” the official said.

-Beijing has already said it had prepared its own $50 billion list of U.S. goods that it would subject to tariffs, especially aircraft and soybeans.
+Beijing has already said it had prepared its own $50 billion lists of U.S. goods that it would subject to tariffs, especially aircraft and soybeans.

 After Beijing made that threat, President Trump upped the ante and said the U.S. would add another $100 billion of goods to the U.S.’s tariff list.
 The U.S. hasn’t followed up on that threat by enumerating what goods would be included in that batch.